[Updated March 15, 2021]

 Emery Creek Falls

-Hidden away in lush, deciduous forest, Emery Creek Falls is a remote pair of beautiful waterfalls located near Ellijay, GA.
+Hidden away in lush, deciduous forest, Emery Creek Falls is a remote pair of beautiful waterfalls located near the town of Ellijay GA.

 Although more difficult than most hiking trails in north Georgia, the trek to Emery Creek Falls is well worth the effort.
 Along the way you’ll get 20+ creek crossings, intriguing wildflowers, stellar views of the falls, and the bliss of being immersed in nature.